-Admission to Brandeis Summer School rests on the assumption that each student knows best what he or she wants and can do.
+Admission to Brandeis Summer School rests on the assumption that each student knows best what they want and can do.
 Enrollment is open to a wide cross-section of qualified persons, including students currently enrolled in colleges and universities as well as individuals not currently engaged in any formal educational program, but who hold a high school diploma or its equivalent.

-To view your grades online, log into SAGE, then select “Academics” (the blue hyperlink on the left).
-On the next screen, select “Grades” from the column on the right.
 Hard copies of grade reports are no longer mailed to students.
-While some grading activity may take place in LATTE, your official final course grade will be online in SAGE.
+While some grading activity may take place in LATTE, your official final course grade will be online in Workday.

 The following grades will be used with plus or minus, where appropriate: